vinteumorg/infra-signet-server/README.md

 `--loglevel {debug,info,warning,error,critical}`: log level for the server messages (default: info).

+### Known limitations

+Operating Systems limit the amount of file descriptors a process can manage.
+This affacts creating too many wallets.
+MacOS is especially sensitive to this.

+You can check the limits with `ulimit -a`.
+Increasing the limit with `ulimit -n 8192` (or higher) can fix things, but I can't figure out a way to know how many descriptors you will need.

+See [this issue](https://github.com/bitcoin/bitcoin/issues/27732) for more info.

 ## Credits

 This is [forked](https://github.com/chaincodelabs/signet-wallet-project) from the work of [Matthew Zipkin](https://github.com/chaincodelabs/signet-wallet-project) for Chaincode Labs.